msm00/msm-machinelearning/README.md

-# 📦 Streamlit App Starter Kit
+# 🤖 Machine Learning App
 ```
-⬆️ (Replace above with your app's name)
+⬆️ Machine Learning App
 ```

-Description of the app ...
+This is a machine learning app

 ## Demo App